FAISALAKBARr/Object-Detection-for-4-Sehat-5-Sempurna-Dataset-with-CNN-TensorFlow/README.md

 | model_v4 | Conv(3x3, 128) x1 | Conv(3x3, 64) x2 + Residual | Conv(3x3, 128) x2 + Residual | Conv(3x3, 256) x2 + Residual | Dense(1024, 512, 5) | - | - |

 #### 3. Training/Validation Curve
-Insert an image regarding your training and evaluation performances (especially their losses).
-The aim is to assess whether your model is fit, overfit, or underfit.

 Grafik